Size8 x 16

-The color, clarity, texture and workability of our sheet glass is second to none.
+The color, clarity, texture and workability of our art glass is second to none.
 The intensity of our art glass color derives from our hand-mixing techniques.
 You just can’t get the same effect by mixing with a machine—otherwise we would have converted long ago!
 We remain committed to hand-ladling and hand-mixing because it produces the best quality product.
 Period.

-Due to the formulation of our colored glass sheets it is easier to cut and score and it breaks more cleanly and crisply, and as a result it is a pleasure for most craftsmen.
+Due to the formulation of our colored art glass sheets it is easier to cut and score and it breaks more cleanly and crisply, and as a result it is a pleasure for most craftsmen.
 Clean-breaking glass allows craftsmen to rely on our materials and their skills rather than luck to achieve the forms that they want.
 The result is a remarkable degree of precision in the finished product.
 Again, the formulation that makes our art glass more workable is reliant on our unique hand-crafted methodology.